Bergen County Collaborative Divorce Attorney

 Collaborative divorce attorneys ensure adherence to the commitment of transparency.
-At Arons & Solomon, P.A., our diplomatic family law attorneys know how to get full disclosure.
+At Arons & Solomon Divorce Lawyers, our diplomatic family law attorneys know how to get full disclosure.
 We have the tact and discretion to get the needed information.

 In a collaborative divorce, both attorneys agree to withdraw from the case if mediation breaks down.
 For all involved, this agreement is a strong motivator to compromise.

 Divorcing couples may use a Certified Financial Planner in their collaborative divorce.

 Certified Financial Planners can help parties maximize the value of their assets.